faanskit/ha-checkwatt/README.md

 ![checkwatt config done](/images/configure_done.png)

-These sensors will show you your planned daily and annual yield alongside with some basic attributes like Street Address, Zip Code and City.
+These sensors will show you your estimated daily and annual yield alongside with some basic attributes like Street Address, Zip Code and City.

-The Daily Yield sensor will also show tomorrows planned yield as an attribute.
+The Daily Yield sensor will also show tomorrows estimated yield as an attribute.

 ![checkwatt basic daily](/images/basic_sensor_daily.png)
 ![checkwatt basic annual](/images/basic_sensor_annual.png)